markmandel/wrapping-clojure-tooling-in-containers/README.md

 Provides [Make](https://www.gnu.org/software/make/) targets for building and running the Clojure developer shell within the accompanying Docker container.

+## Make Variables

+### TAG
+The tag to give the docker container.
+You may want to change this if you want to use this template for your own project

+### NAME
+The name of the container when it is running.

+### WEB_PORT
+The port your web application runs on inside the docker container.

 ## Make Targets

 ### docker-build